 2) Make A Plan

 Before you confess your sins, first come up with two plans to solve or correct the problem.
 The last thing a supervising attorney wants to hear is that you made a mess and need their help to clean it up.
-My 4-year old son knows enough to clean up after himself when he spills something – so should you.
+5-year olds know enough to clean up after themselves when they spill something – so should you.